gopasspw/gopass/docs/features.md

 ### Managing Recipients

-You can list, add and remove recipients from the command line.
+You can list, add and remove recipients from the command-line.

 ```bash
 $ gopass recipients